Saint Arkansas

 For what reasons do you consider yourself "unsuccessful"?
 How do you define success?

-This is REALLY simple: we don't sell any records and nobody comes to our shows.
+This is simple: we don't sell any records and nobody comes to our shows.
 Can't get much more unsuccessful than that!

 But you may say, Success can't be measured in material forms.
 And you would be right.
 Let's look at it from an artistic POV: we represent an alternative universe that never happened in which rock music matures as a cultural voice of the American people and worthy successor to Faulkner and Melville and Whitman and Hemingway and...
 Yeah, right!
 We are dinosaurs.
 Can't get much more unsuccessful than a dinosaur, can you?

 Then the last criteria is whether we are successful with our audience.
 People profess to be moved by us in unique ways.
 I believe them.
-But now I will let you in on a Craft Secret: musicians don't trust the audience-- we know how easily they can be tricked by clever yet insincere craft techniques; we manipulate audiences, that is our job-- even the "best" of us will resort from time to time to craft technique-- so we can never really accept the love of an audience.
+But now I will let you in on a Craft Secret: musicians don't trust the audience - we know how easily they can be tricked by clever yet insincere craft techniques; we manipulate audiences, that is our job - even the best of us will resort from time to time to craft technique - so we can never really accept the love of an audience.
 So we are Othellos, rejecting the untainted love that is given us.
 Now, I'd REALLY call that unsuccessful, wouldn't you?

 The inner jacket's stereo explanations also suggest an unlikely geography for the listener.
 Does your love of AM have to do with the fact that you can pick up AM bandwidths from across the world?
 In other words, AM can seem like a voice that isn't site-specific, unless they give geographic clues in the programming.
 FM is more explicitly regional.
 Or does it have to do with nostalgia for a certain era of radio that you enjoy?

 Nothing I ever do comes from nostalgia.
 I am not a nostalgic person.
-I despise FM radio-- many of the hideous compression techniques that have blighted music in the last 30 years come from FM, and all those hideous, self-righteous college and NPR stations...!
+I despise FM radio - many of the hideous compression techniques that have blighted music in the last 30 years come from FM, and all those hideous, self-righteous college and NPR stations...!
 FM pitched itself as elitist.
-AM has always been the vox populi-- even today as the domain of talk radio.
+AM has always been the vox populi - even today as the domain of talk radio.
 As a kid I preferred talk radio to music radio.
 In Dark I am talking about AM radio now, not in the past.
 I love clear channel stations reaching across the continent in the middle of the night.
 There is a great and liberating and deeply poetic moment to searching across the bands in the dark, homing in on one, losing another in the drift of static and distance.
 Encapulsated therein is the process of search and discovery that is so vital to music.

 The 'Arkansas' in your album title: What were you thinking?

 The title is SAINT ARKANSAS.
 I was thinking about the place of the highway as the soul of New World culture, about the nature of cultural geography, about how at certain place moments time will loosen its grip, about the historical conflict of Catholicism and Protestantism and how it reaches down to today in political and philosophical terms, and, mostly, I was thinking about how to recreate the sense of those aforementioned place moments.
-That's really what the album is "about."
-It's not analytical-- it's simply an attempt to express that feeling.
+That's really what the album is about.
+It's not analytical - it's simply an attempt to express that feeling.
 It's not a description of what I was thinking, only what I was feeling.

 You have said in some interviews at the time of the release of Surf's Up! that you didn't use eq but the sound of ST ARKANSAS is very distinctive.